Dragonfight (Warren A. Stevens, 1990)

 Lochaber, meanwhile, adopts the role of slasher-killer, stumbling across lots of randos (this desert is busy) and offing them to try and convince Falchion to get back in the fight.
 With the exception of one, all of these kills happen off screen.

-These blathers on for ages while the execs continue to watch the entire thing on camera.
+This drab cycle repeats for ages while the execs continue to watch the entire thing on camera.
 Please note we never see a camera-operator or helicopter even if the shot they are watching would have required a camera to have been inches in front of the fighters.

 Christ, this movie.